It’s not news to anyone I know that I’m quite the introvert, and as such sometimes it makes travel that little bit harder than it needs to be…

 🍹 Don’t feel pressured to hang out with your hostel roommates

-My first trip overseas, many people told me never to turn down an invitation, and it made me kind of confused – if I didn’t want to I shouldn’t have to, but then would I regret it?
+My first trip overseas, many people told me never to turn down an invitation, and it made me kind of confused and conflicted.

 My first invitation was to go grab dinner along Venice Boardwalk with a fellow Aussie who’d just made herself comfortable in my dorm room, I’d just eaten, so I said no – and later I did regret it.
 Instead I just sat on my computer before getting into bed.
 So the next time an opportunity came up, I went with it – I’d already eaten, yet I still went and joined some Europeans in a hostel bar/pub.
 I wasn’t of legal age at the time, so I just got a bowl of chips and traded war stories while they chugged down their beers.
 Once I was truly tired, I said goodbye and went back to my room, and was content with how I’d spent the night.
 Even though they continued on with their night, I didn’t feel that pressure to stay out more than I wanted to.